-Rihanna To ‘RHOBH’ Kyle Richard’s Daughter: ‘Oh my God, I’m obsessed with you.’
+Rihanna To ‘RHOBH’ Star Kyle Richard’s Daughter: ‘Oh My God, I’m Obsessed With You.’

 Rihanna is probably one of the most recognizable celebrities on the planet.
-However, just because she’s famous it doesn’t mean that the Princess of Pop doesn’t become a little star-struck herself once in a while.
-Kyle Richards, of Real Housewives of Beverly Hills, recounted a heartwarming story of how Rihanna is apparently a huge fan of ROHB.
+However, just because she’s famous, it doesn’t mean that the Princess of Pop doesn’t become a little star-struck herself once in a while.
+Kyle Richards of Real Housewives of Beverly Hills recounted a heartwarming story of how Rihanna is apparently a huge fan of RHOBH.

 “One of my favorite stories is my daughter was at a karaoke place and someone came in and there’s like a commotion, like a big entourage.
 She turned around and was talking to her friends and then she felt a tap on her shoulder and she turned around and it was Rihanna.”